 In addition to Middle States Commission on Higher Education, Professional Programs may seek additional accreditation by professional organizations and societies.
 Those programs with additional accreditation are listed below.

-- Law and Justice Studies: American Bar Association (ABA)
+- Legal Studies: American Bar Association (ABA) approved program

 - Nursing: Accreditation Commission for Education in Nursing (ACEN)